 Policy 4350: Cloud Computing

-Model Policy Published Date: 06/26/2019
+Model Published Date: 03/15/2026

-General Policy Statement:

 The integrity of 's (Credit Union) computing resources is extremely important to the successful operation of our business.
 Proper use and control of computer resources is the responsibility of all employees.
 Cloud computing uses a variety of established business strategies, technologies, and processing methodologies to migrate from owned resources to shared resources in which the Credit Union receives information technology services, on demand, from third-party service providers via the Internet “cloud.”
 Cloud computing service models include the provision of infrastructure, computing platforms, and software as a service.

-The Credit Union may integrate cloud computing, through outsourcing into its information technology plan and resources to provide benefits such as cost reduction, flexibility, scalability, improved load balancing, and speed to information technology support and services.
+The Credit Union may integrate cloud computing through outsourcing into its information technology plan and resources to provide benefits such as cost reduction, flexibility, scalability, improved load balancing, and speed to information technology support and services.

 Reference: